The Designer Straitjacket

 As you may have noticed, I often use my private life and job as an inspiration for the articles, also in this case.
-Recently, there was a thread beneath Tierney Cyren’s tweet that links and delimits different roles within Developer Relations.
-I wondered how my title reflects my work because I knew for sure that my work doesn’t reflect my title.
+Recently, there was a thread beneath Tierney Cyren's tweet that links and delimits different roles within Developer Relations.
+So, I wondered how well my title actually reflects my work.

 I'm a Developer Advocate and my role is by definition very versatile, but just a few weeks after starting it became apparent that I would (at least temporarily) take a different direction; partly replacing the usual responsibilities but also in addition.
 As a software engineer, I not only develop tools but also act as a technical consultant to support and improve the efficiency of teams.
 For this purpose, I have to understand the needs and expectations of employees beyond department boundaries.
 In all areas, I network externally with other companies and thought leaders, also in my leisure time, in order to gain insights into best practices and new approaches.
 Finally, I occasionally advise on topics such as Employee Experience, Organisational Design and more.

 But no worries, that's almost perfect to me, as I learn an incredible number of things and can prove myself beyond the expectations of my role.
 I have a wide-ranging and interdisciplinary background, that's why I would consider myself a generalist.
 So, I'm more than happy to do whatever helps the company and my colleagues the most, no matter what KPIs are involved.
 Doesn't sound like a real Developer Advocate, right?

 TL;DR that leads to a phenomenon I lovingly call the Small Talk Dilemma.